- Following lunch, meet with your ELP Instructor to receive project gear, such as for the Acorn or Cordage Project from the Magazin

 - Complete your gatherer project(s).
-Coordinate as needed with the Cooks if you are doing the Acorn Project or Wool Projects
+Coordinate as needed with the Cooks if you are doing the Acorn Project

-- Use your Nature Journal to make a record of the plants you successfully identify and their location — Reef hike, inside Fort, outside Fort, etc. Share with your fellow voyagers what you recognize and what you know about the plant.
+- Use your Nature Journal to make a record of the plants you successfully identify and their location — Reef hike, inside Fort, outside Fort, time of year, etc. Share with your fellow voyagers what you recognize and what you know about the plant.
 What is it used for?
 Is it poisonous?
 You may also do leaf printing with gathered non-toxic fallen leaves at Colony Ross

 - Share any Songs and Stories you’ve created to honor your environment (in classroom prep)